SchoolOfCode/bc17-w7d3-workshop-nextjs-boilerplate-team-rocket-1/Plan.md

 - write if (selectedCountry) ✅
 - fetch from api✅
   - have the url in back ticks and insert the selected country as a variable ✅
-- parse json responce ✅
+- parse json response ✅
-- use responce to change reviewdata ✅
+- use response to change reviewdata ✅

-- dependcency thingy: [selectedCountry] ✅
+- dependency thingy: [selectedCountry] ✅

 # step 6